 And these are just a few possibilities.

 While many have found the split attraction model to be helpful in defining different kinds of attraction they experience, there are some problems with it.
-Some individuals within the LGBT community aremoving away from using it, for some reasons.
+Some individuals within the LGBTQ+ community are moving away from using it, for several reasons:

-- It makes life even more difficult and confusing for young people who are trying to come to terms with their identity as LGBT.
+- Some have stated that this model makes life even more difficult and confusing for young people who are trying to come to terms with their identity as LGBT.

 What's The Solution?

 Is it useful to hang onto the split attraction model?
 Does it enhance our understanding?
 Or does it just make things unnecessarily confusing?

 Some individuals who identify as asexual or aromantic have found this model helpful in making themselves understood within cultures that dramatically emphasize romantic relationships and sex.
 Like lesbian, gay, bisexual and transgender individuals, asexual people can experience feelings of being misunderstood or disconnected.
 The split attraction model can help some individuals to frame their experiences and feelings in descriptive ways, which can be healing.